Distributed Agreement in the Arrovian Framework: Introduction

 In this work, we introduce novel distributed tasks that combine aspects from well-studied problems such as \emph{set agreement} \cite{chaudhuri-k-set-init, mendes-k-set-agreement, sergio-k-set-failure-detectors, sergio-obstruction-free-k-set, sergio-opinion-number-set-agreement, k-set-tight-bounds} and \emph{approximate agreement} \cite{mendes-approx-agreement-DISC, mendes-approx-agreement-journal, sergio-topological-approx-agree, byzantine-approx-agree-graphs, wait-free-approx-agree-graphs, approx-agreement-simplicial-complexes}, as well as voting theoretic properties in the Arrovian framework.
 Specifically, we study two tasks that require unanimity \emph{on the correct processes} along with either $k$-set agreement---meaning at most $k$ different preferences are decided---or $\epsilon$-approximate agreement---meaning any two decisions are within a distance $\epsilon$ apart, with respect to a specified metric.
 It is important to observe that the tasks presented here are significantly weaker than a na\"ive translation of the properties in Arrow's Impossibility Theorem; both the IIA and non-dictatorship properties are absent from our problem definition, and consensus is weakened to set or approximate agreement.
 In fact, we show in Section \ref{Sec:Dist-Agree-Pref-Agg} that a natural formulation of generalized non-dictatorship properties is actually implied by unanimity on the correct processes.

-The main contributions of this paper are the following. \begin{enumerate} \item In our main result, Theorem \ref{Thm:main-impossibility}, we formally show that under the relatively weak property that there exists some set of input preferences with a variably fine-grained cyclic structure (see Definitions \ref{Def:k-cyclic-pref-list} and \ref{Def:k-cyclic-profile}), neither of our Arrovian tasks are solvable for reasonable agreement parameters and sufficiently many alternatives.
+The main contributions of this paper are the following. \begin{enumerate} \item In our main result, Theorem \ref{Thm:main-impossibility}, we formally show that under the relatively weak property that there exists some set of input preferences with a variably fine-grained cyclic structure (see Definitions \ref{Def:k-cyclic-pref-list} and \ref{Def:k-cyclic-profile}), neither of our Arrovian tasks are solvable for reasonable agreement parameters and sufficiently many alternatives, despite the apparent weakening of consensus.

 \item We also prove that for the special cases of $\epsilon$-approximate preference aggregation, when the distances between preferences are measured using the well-established Kendall tau \cite{kendall-tau1, kendall-tau2} or Spearman footrule \cite{footrule} metrics, no algorithm exists if $\epsilon$ is less than a certain large quantity, expressed in terms of the metric diameter, presented in Definition \ref{Def:diam}.